 Remarkable acknowledges the traditional custodians of the lands on which we are gathered today, and we pay respects to the elders past, present and emerging for they hold the traditions, the culture and hopes for the Aboriginal and Torres Strait Islander peoples across the nation.
-And we would also like to acknowledge the advocates who played a role in advancing the rights of people with disabilities, leading to addressing the inequalities faced by people with disabilities.
+And we would also like to acknowledge the advocates who played a role in advancing the rights of people with disabilities, leading to address the inequalities faced by people with disabilities.

 [00:25 – 01:03] Viv

 When you think of climate change do you think of the disability community?
-In the following episode we are joined by Professor Sébastien Jodoin, director of the Disability-Inclusive Climate Action Research Programme to talk about how his life in academia and law, combined with his experience of Multiple sclerosis has inspired his passion for researching the intersection between climate change and disability.
-We’ll discuss why people with disabilities aren’t considered in climate change justice conversations, and why this needs to change as we look to the future of a truly innovative, accessible and inclusive approach to tackling climate change, from both a tech and policy perspective.
+In the following episode we are joined by Professor Sébastien Jodoin, director of the Disability-Inclusive Climate Action Research Programme to talk about how his life in academia and law, combined with his experience of multiple sclerosis has inspired his passion for researching the intersection between climate change and disability.
+We’ll discuss why people with disabilities aren’t considered in climate change justice conversations, and why this needs to change – as we look to the future of a truly innovative, accessible and inclusive approach to tackling climate change, from both a tech and policy perspective.

 [01:03 – 01:16] Viv

-So lovely to have you with us today to start these conversations.
-What we like to do because this will also be a video podcast is invite our guests to do a visual description of themselves.
+So lovely to have you with us today.
+To start these conversations what we like to do, because this will also be a video podcast, is invite our guests to do a visual description of themselves.

 [01:16 – 01:30] Sébastien

 Sure, I’m a white man.
 I have no hair.
 I’ve just turned 40 and I am standing in my living room because it’s in the evening here in Montreal, so I’m home.